A New Health Deal for Trafford

 The New Health Deal for Trafford was a campaign spanning over two years (starting when we were a Primary Care Trust) which saw in and out of hospital services being redesigned in Trafford to ensure they were viable for the future.

 Trafford CCG have joined forces with Trafford Council to advise all women aged 25-64 to have their smear tests.
 The aims of the campaign are to raise awareness of the importance of cervical screening (smear tests) to 25-64 year old women across Trafford in order to increase the uptake across the borough.

 Falls are the number one reason older people are taken to an emergency department in a hospital.
 Even if a fall doesn’t cause a serious injury, it can cause distress and worry.
 Sometimes this worry can prevent individuals from leading active and independent lives.
 There are lots of things we can do to help reduce […]

 Healthier Together is a review of health and social care and is part of a wider public service reform, seeking to improve outcomes for all Greater Manchester (GM) residents across the ten metropolitan boroughs of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan and the cities of Manchester and Salford.

 Personal Health Budgets

-Introduction A Personal Health Budget (PHB) is an amount of money to support a person’s identified health and well-being needs.
+A Personal Health Budget (PHB) is an amount of money to support a person’s identified health and well-being needs.
 A PHB application is planned and agreed between the person, their representative or, in the case of children, their families and healthcare professionals.
-It is not new money; it is money that would normally have […]
+It is not new money; it is money that would normally have been […]